trevorbaca/animales/animales/etc/to-do.md

                 [... music for all horn staves here ...]
             >>

-        * Add one sequential expression per staff:
+        * Add one sequence of expressions per staff:

             \context StaffGroup = "HornSquareStaffGroup"
             \with